Running in the Heat: Nutrition & Food Tips for Summer Exercise

 Here are the best 6 foods for runners in the summer:

 Known as nature’s sports drink, coconut water is ideal for rehydrating after summertime runs instead of artificially sweetened sports drinks or plain H2O.

-Coconut water is loaded with potassium, which makes it high in electrolytes – the nutrients that are critical to preventing dehydration, keeping blood sugar levels stable, and helping with muscle function and relaxation.
-Coconut water is also lower in carbohydrates than normal sports drinks, so it’s perfect for those following low-carb diets.
+Coconut water is loaded with potassium, which makes it high in electrolytes — the nutrients that are critical to preventing dehydration, keeping blood sugar levels stable, and helping with muscle function and relaxation.
+Coconut water is also lower in carbohydrates than normal sports drinks.

 It’s rare that I don’t include avocados on a must-eat list.
-That’s because they’re incredibly nutrient-rich and full of vitamins and minerals, including vitamins B and C, which aren’t stored in the body and need to be replenished daily.
+That’s because they’re incredibly nutrient-rich and full of vitamins and minerals, including vitamin B and vitamin C, which aren’t stored in the body and need to be replenished daily.

 These little nutrient-dense fruits are fantastic for runners.
-Blueberries have a high water content, so consuming them pre-workout will help you stay hydrated during those steamy runs.
-They’re also high in antioxidants, which protect against numerous chronic diseases, including heart disease.
+Blueberries have a high water content, so consuming them before working out in the heat will help you stay hydrated during those steamy runs.
+They’re also high in antioxidants, which can protect against numerous chronic diseases, including heart disease.

-In fact, one small study found that when runners ate blueberries before doing a 5-kilometer run, good cholesterol levels increased while insulin levels decreased.
-(2) Luckily, blueberries are plentiful during the summer.
-Have a handful before heading out for a run, or try this fresh blueberry pudding or a blueberry and kale smoothie.
+In fact, one study found that when runners ate blueberries before doing a 5-kilometer run, good cholesterol levels increased while insulin levels decreased after the run.(1) Luckily, blueberries are plentiful during the summer.
+Have a handful before heading out for a run, or try this blueberry and kale smoothie.